The Weil descent functor in the category of algebras with free operators: Weil Descent for -algebras

 \section{Weil Descent for $\D$-algebras}

 In this section we prove the main theorem: Theorem~\ref{main-theorem} below.
 As before, we let $(A,e)$ be a $\D$-ring, $(B,f)$ an $(A,e)$-algebra where $B$ is a finite and free $A$-algebra.
-We fix an $A$-basis $b_1, \ldots, b_r$ of $B$.

-Many of the proofs in this section make use of the matrix $M$ associated to $(B,f)$ introduced in the previous section.
-This requires coordinatising the $\D$-ring structures with respect to some basis of $\D$.
-So fix a $k$-basis $\varepsilon = \{ \varepsilon_1, \ldots, \varepsilon_{l} \}$ of $\D$.
-As we know from Remark~\ref{remark-independent-of-bases}, invertibility of $M$ does not depend on which basis we choose.
+The proofs in this section make use of the natural transformation $\mu \colon F \D^e \to \D^f F$ defined in the previous section whose invertibility is equivalent to the invertibility of the matrix $M$---the matrix associated to $(B,f)$---by Lemma~\ref{lemma-M-is-matrix-of-mu}.
 Furthermore, recall that in Theorem~\ref{M-inv-equiv-inv-sigma} we proved that $M$ is invertible if and only if the associated endomorphisms of $(B,f)$ have invertible matrix.
-For the remainder of this section, we make the following assumption:
+For the remainder of this section, in addition to Assumption~\ref{D-assumptions}, we make the following assumption: